 Greek Shrimp Scampi Pasta

-This Greek shrimp scampi is one of my favourite simple to make midweek or date night meals and I’m positive it will quickly become a weekly staple for you guys too.
-Pasta is tossed with shrimp, fresh tomatoes, olives, capers and feta in this easy, delicious no fuss meal!
+This Greek shrimp scampi with pasta is one of my favourite simple to make date night or weeknight meals and I’m positive it will quickly become a weekly staple for you guys too.
+Pasta is tossed with juicy shrimp, fresh tomatoes, olives, capers and feta with a lemony white wine butter sauce, in this easy, delicious no fuss meal!
+It is so quick and easy to put together and loaded with flavour.
+This dish always proves that simple can also be delicious!

 Greek Shrimp Scampi